 Requirements & Eligibility

 - Eligible students must select the CHSE Residential College as their housing preference on the housing application to be considered for the program.
-Cypress Hall will automatically be listed as the choice of building for CHSERC.
-Students can indicate roommate preferences during the housing application process as well.
+Cypress Hall will automatically be listed as the choice of building for HSERC.

-- Students will be notified of their acceptance into the HSERC by the College of Human Sciences & Education in mid-spring, and the Residential Life assignments staff will begin making room assignments in March.
+- Students will be notified of their acceptance into the HSERC by the College of Human Sciences & Education beginning in late fall and will begin making room selections in March.

 - Residential Colleges Requirements At-a-Glance